nino-juan/nino-juan/README.md

 I've recently fallen in love with open source (specially open source hardware) and I'm eagerly learning how to harness its power to tackle individual and community problems 🌍.

 Recently, I created [LibreTactile](https://github.com/LibreTactile) to accelerate the development of open source assistive technologies.
-I hope LibreTactile will create useful stuff for visually impaired users 🦯 (and anyone interested in tactile HCI), while I connect with like-minded people and grow as a SW & HW developer and product manager.
+I hope LibreTactile will create useful stuff for visually impaired users 🦯, gamers 🎮, and anyone interested in tactile HCI, while I connect with like-minded people and grow as a tech and game developer and product manager.

 ## Get in touch: